alikipanou/SHREC2023/README.md

 ## Credits

-We utilize the 4-stage KPConv backbone and codebase from the open source implementation of the paper "Geometric Transformer for Fast and Robust Point Cloud Registration" by Zheng Qin, Hao Yu, Changjian Wang, Yulan Guo, Yuxing Peng and Kai Xu.
+We utilize the codebase from the open source implementation of the paper "Geometric Transformer for Fast and Robust Point Cloud Registration" by Zheng Qin, Hao Yu, Changjian Wang, Yulan Guo, Yuxing Peng and Kai Xu.
 The open source implementation can be found on GitHub at https://github.com/qinzheng93/GeoTransformer.